netcodedev/FerriteEngine/README.md

-# Voxel Engine
+# Engine
 This is a personal project to get a better understanding of rust and OpenGL.
-The goal is to create a voxel engine that can render a large number of voxels in real time.
+The goal is to create a 3D engine that can be used to create applications of various types.

 ## Features
-- Chunked multithreaded world generation
+- Chunked multithreaded voxel world generation
-- Greedy meshing
+- Voxel Greedy meshing
 - Text rendering
 - Line rendering
 - Rendering of 3D models